HYPE

-HYPE is a Polish PocketQube picosatellite developed by students at the AGH University of Krakow.
-Designed to showcase custom 1P platform with a "selfie-stick" to image a 240x240px OLED screen on the satellite's surface and a VIS-NIR spectrometer.
-At the time of its launch onboard the Falcon 9 Transporter-12 it is the smallest Polish satellite at 5x5x5cm.
+HYPE is the first Polish PocketQube picosatellite developed by students at the AGH University of Krakow.
+Designed to showcase a custom 1P (5x5x5 cm) platform with a "selfie-stick" to image a 240x240 px LCD screen on the satellite's surface and a VIS-NIR miniature spectrometer.
+At the time of its launch onboard the Falcon 9 Transporter-12 it was the smallest Polish satellite.

 Development

-The name of the satellite, HYPE, was chosen by the students due to their enthusiasm in the project, to show that space is in reach for average people.
-The satellite is in part a proof of concept to promote the expansion of AGH's satellite building capabilities, and to expand various AGH labs and ground infrastructure to allow further space development on campus.
-The team behind HYPE have already started work on a larger cubesat to include a hyperspectral camera and an experimental laser communication module.
+The name of the satellite - HYPE - was chosen by the students due to their enthusiasm for the project and to show that space is in reach for everyone.
+The satellite is part of a proof-of-concept activity to promote the expansion of AGH's building capabilities and to expand various AGH laboratories with ground infrastructure to allow further space missions advancement on campus.

-The satellite was developed by the "SatLab" scientific club at the AGH University of Krakow in cooperation with the AGH Space Technology Centre.
-A special antenna was installed on the roof of the Space Technology Centre to remain in contact with HYPE, as well as to facilitate communications to future satellites.
-Although the satellite can also be communicated with through amateur radios.
+The development of the HYPE project started in 2023 by the SatLab AGH student research group in cooperation with the AGH Space Technology Centre.
+A dedicated Satellite Assembly Laboratory and Mission Control Room were arranged.
+A special parabolic antenna with a meteorological system was installed on AGH premises to facilitate communication with HYPE as well as with future satellites planned by the group.

+In 2024, after the completion of preliminary components tests, the first HYPE prototype was assembled.
+Both the calibration of satellite instruments and the environmental tests (vibration, shock, thermal) were performed.
+The communication test was conducted using a stratospheric balloon that reached an altitude of 37 km AGL.
+The final work on HYPE satellite was completed in July 2024.
+The spacecraft was transported from AGH laboratories to Alba Orbital HQ to integrate it with the deployment device.

+The team behind HYPE has already started a larger 2U (20x10x10 cm) Cubesat satellite project to include a 4-band push-broom multispectral camera, a high-resolution RGB camera and an experimental laser communication module among other payloads.